CyberWithMe/ccna-journey/01-network-devices/notes.md

 ---

 ## 🖥️ Lab Notes
 Practised deploying the relevant network devices into the packet tracer as mentioned in jeremy's video.
+All in all, a pretty chill day 1 video.
+You will be walked through on how to set up your Anki to access the flashcards and also your cisco packet tracer to be able to do the labs.

 ---